JeremyBrightbill/coding_exercises/README.md

-# coding_exercises
+# Coding Exercises

-Solutions to problems from Exercises for Programmers, by Brian P. Hogan
+Solutions to problems from *Exercises for Programmers: 57 Challenges to Develop Your Coding Skills*, by Brian P. Hogan